drbfraser/HHA-CommunityBasedRehabilitation/docs/SETUP.md

 Install JDK 11 from here: https://jdk.java.net/java-se-ri/11

+#### For Mac Users:
+- To run powershell scripts (.ps1 files), you can can follow the steps here: https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.4
+    - This link goes through how to download powershell for Mac.
+Once that is done you can start a powershell instance and run .ps1 files.

 ### 2. Clone the Repo

 Clone the repo using `git`.
 Ensure you have registered your SSH key with `github.sfu.ca` (out of scope of this guide).